rothdu/EEE4120F-YODA/data/README.md

-## Report
+## Data

-Contains the PDF for the main report and all latex code.
+Contains the input data for the tests and the test result data.

-## How to navigate this folder

-* Roport.PDF: Contains the PDF of the report
-* Block diagram folder: Contains all draw.IO files.
-* Latex reports: Contains all latex files to compile the report in over leaf.